FaceTheme/FaceTheme.github.io/docs/flor/README.md

 - Version 1.2 support Fuzzy skin – 12 June 2020.
 - Version 1.1 support video.js v7.8.3 – 01 June 2020.
 - Launch: The launch of the Flor HTML5 Video Player project – 01 January 2020.

+## Support

+If you have any questions that are not answered in this userguide, or any bugs to report, please contact me via email through my CodeCanyon profile.
+Contacting through CodeCanyon will prove that you purchased the file.